Slovak government loses no-confidence vote

 Sulik then issued a statement saying that “the fall of the cabinet is unavoidable” and that Matovic’s behaviour reflects his“unacceptable style of governance”.

 Matovic's party subsequently left the chamber for the vote, which the government lost by 78 votes to 20 in the 150-seat parliament.
+76 votes were needed for the no-confidence motion to pass.

+Previously the two main governing parties had the support of 73 deputies in the parliament.
+When they took office after the 2020 election they commanded 95 seats in the chamber.

 Matovic's party colleague, Heger, is due to hand in his resignation to the president on December 15 but is set to be asked to continue in a caretaker capacity while the politicians bicker about the next steps.
 The scheduled date for the next general election is February 2024 but most observers believe that early elections will now have to be held.